zsett131/tbd-rpg/README.md

 # Tbd-Rpg
+## Most of the Images were not created by us but taken off the internet.
 Integration Project

 In order to launch the game it is important to first have pygame installed using pip.